nestjs/docs.nestjs.com/content/middlewares.md

 };
 ```

-And use it within the `ApplicationModule`:
+And use it within the `AppModule`:

 ```typescript
 @@filename(app.module)